Enet4/dicom-rs/ul/README.md

 When finished, there should be a `.pem`, and a `.key.pem` for the client, server and CA client and server,

-If you live outside of the US or want to change the IP/DNS of the configured client/server

-Change the `country_name` and/or `organization_name` in the test code.
+You can change the country or the IP/DNS of the configured client/server by modifying `country_name` and/or `organization_name` in the test code.